 Opening: December 2, 1971, 8 p.m.

 Duration: December 3–20, 1971

 Dimensions: 10.5 x 14.8 cm

-Further Information: Knowing Konrad Fischer for a long time, Sigmar Polke has had his first solo exhibition at the gallery just one year earlier in 1970.
-For his second show as invitation card, Sigmar Polke chose an illustration by the famous Playboy cartoonist B. Klivan, who usually portrayed cats.
+Further Information: Acquainted with Konrad Fischer for a long time, Sigmar Polke held his first solo exhibition at the gallery one year earlier in 1970.
+For his second show’s invitation card, Polke chose an illustration by the famous Playboy cartoonist B. Klivan, who usually portrayed cats.
 Deriving from the Kapitalistischer Realismus group together with Gerhard Richter, Manfred Kuttner and Fischer, in his works Polke often took up mass media and political themes.
-Furthermore, using all kinds of materials such as decorative fabrics, he is intensively engaged with the possibilities of photography.
+Using varied materials such as decorative fabrics, he also intensively engaged with the possibilities of photography.

 Images: All images from this invitation are part of the Sammlung Marzona, Kunstbibliothek – Staatliche Museen zu Berlin.